primea/js-primea-hypervisor/design.md

 ## Kernel Interface

-The kernal handles the following
+The kernel handles the following
  * Interprocess communication
- * Intializing the VM and exposes ROM to it (codeHandler)
+ * Intializing the VM and exposes ROM containing code to the VM (codeHandler)
  * Exposing the namespace and Intializes the Environment which VM instance exists (callHandler)
  * Provides some built in contracts that facilitates different run levels